HeZeBang/share-tech/README.md

 ShareTech is a resource sharing project of ShanghaiTech.

-We share documents, sldes, notes and so on.
+We share documents, slides, notes and so on.

 Website: https://sharetech.pages.dev